pearlroys/Modelling-property-listing/README.md

 ## Milestone 5

-In this milestone, we leveraged the existing neural network code structure to develop a multiclass classification model.
+In this milestone, I leveraged the existing neural network code structure to develop a multiclass classification model.
 The objective was to predict the number of bedrooms for each property in the dataset.
-By reusing the neural network framework, we were able to efficiently adapt it to the new classification task.
+By reusing the neural network framework, I was  able to efficiently adapt it to the new classification task.
 The steps included:

 - Implementing a multiclass classification neural network using the existing code structure from the previous milestone
 - Predicting the number of bedrooms for each property using the neural network model